DanielCraigie/Vue-REST-CRUD/README.md

 ## Dev Environment

 The project comes with a docker-compose file to create images, configure and run the containers.

-To start the environment simply run `doccker-compose up` in the project root (you will need to have Docker Compose [installed](https://docs.docker.com/compose/install/) and a running Docker Engine on your system)

 Some images are defined by Dockerfiles stored in the `.build` path.